void-linux/void-packages/Manual.md

 	For further information on how to create a new service directory see [The corresponding section the FAQ](http://smarden.org/runit/faq.html#create).

-> Shell wildcards must be properly quoted, i.e `vmove "usr/lib/*.a"`.
+> Shell wildcards must be properly quoted, Example: `vmove "usr/lib/*.a"`.

 <a id="global_vars"></a>
 ### Global variables